School Science Lessons

 2. Vanilla oil, vanilla essence, food fragrance and flavour, deodorizer, in creaming soda (creamy soda).

-3. Vanillin, Vanillaldehyde, Vanillic aldehyde, O-vanillin, C8H8O3, phenolic aldehyde, vanilla aroma, 3-methoxysalicyaldehyde, 4-hydroxy-3-methoxybenzaldehyde, the primary component of the extract of the vanilla bean, sweet-smelling, crystalline compound as white or slightly yellow needles, flavouring agent, in ice cream, in perfumes, in pharmaceuticals, antioxidant, anticonvulsant.
+3. Vanillin, Vanillaldehyde, Vanillic aldehyde, O-vanillin, C8H8O3, (4-Hydroxy-3-methoxybenzaldehyde), phenolic aldehyde, vanilla aroma, 3-methoxysalicyaldehyde, 4-hydroxy-3-methoxybenzaldehyde, the primary component of the extract of the vanilla bean, sweet-smelling, crystalline compound as white-yellow needles, flavouring agent used in ice cream and perfumes and pharmaceuticals, antioxidant, anticonvulsant.

 4. Artificial vanilla flavouring, synthetic vanillin, made from guaiacol or from lignin, flavouring agent, in foods, in beverages, in pharmaceuticals, because of scarcity and expense of vanilla bean.